This is a "solo" version of the popular small group workshop I offer in June!

 What time of year do you recommend I book?
 And what about weather?

-The best time of year for wildlife sightings here is June and early July, but it is beautiful right through to the fall.
-In June, we are mostly-likely to see moose gorging on aquatic plants.
+The best time of year for wildlife sightings here is May and June, but it is beautiful right through to the fall.
+In May and early June, we are mostly-likely to see moose gorging on aquatic plants.
 Summer is gorgeous and lush, but the heat can keep animals away and seeking shade, and it tends to be busier with people.
-Fall can be hit and miss with the weather, as well as the wildlife, but if that's the time that works best for you, I'd recommend early September.
+Fall can be hit or miss with the weather, as well as the wildlife, but if timed right, you can experience some beautiful fall colours.
 Adventures take place rain, snow, or shine!

 When do you offer this adventure?

-This adventure is offered June through September.
-Weekend bookings in September, October, and December, and on long weekends incur an additional fee of $100 for each weekend day.
+This adventure is offered June through early October.
+Weekend bookings in September, and October and on long weekends incur an additional fee of $100 for each weekend day.
 Fridays and Mondays are counted as weekend days on long weekends.
 My preference is to schedule lessons in the park on weekdays, as those are often less busy with people.
 I'm busiest in the spring and fall, so I'd advise you to book early to avoid disappointment.

 Please note: all participants are required to sign a release, indemnity & non-disclosure agreement.
 Participants will not disclose, or take others to, the locations we visit, nor may they offer lessons, workshops, tours, or similar activities in the area.
 Participants may not engage in behaviour that disturbs or harasses wildlife, such as baiting, luring, or flushing.
 Any such behaviour will result in the lesson ending immediately, with no refund.
 Part of nature and wildlife photography means respecting our subjects, and the environment in which they live.